RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 ## Revision and Tokens

-Almost

-Since your work in the course is not graded with points (or is graded either 0 or 1), partial credit is not available except for occasional multi-part WeBWorK items.
-Instead, almost all work you do in the course can be revised and resubmitted to allow you to improve your work and raise your grade.
+The most significant and challenging work you do in the course --- Checkpoints and AEPs --- can be revised and resubmitted to allow you to improve your work and raise your grade.
+Your grade is based on what you *eventually* show that you can do, not what you can show in a single moment.
+The process of revision/resubmission depends on the item:

 **Checkpoint items** can be revised by reattempting the item on a later Checkpoint or through one of the other means described earlier.
 Remember, though, only one check per week can be earned through non-Checkpoint methods, and Mastery level on a target requires at least one check earned by a Checkpoint or oral exam.